arangodb/python-arango/README.rst

 =============

 - Python-arango version `4.0.0`_ is now out!
-- Please see the releases_ page for details on latest updates.
+- Please see the releases_ page for latest updates.

 Features
 ========